infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ### Pipes

-If you have some custom generic pipes for use in templates, create their own dirs in `src/app/pipes`, similar to helpers.
-Declare, export, and provide the pipes in `src/app/pipes/pipes.module.ts`.
+If you have some custom generic pipes for use in templates, create their own dirs in `src/app/pipes`.
+Each pipe should have its own module that declares and exports the pipe.

 If a pipe is very specific and tied to a particular component, create it alongside that component instead of in the global pipes directory.